Instance-JS/Instance/docs/proofs/Spacetime.md

 $$\Omega_k^{\text{naive}} = -\frac{1}{a_0^2 H_0^2} \approx -0.4$$

 **This is ruled out by observations at $> 50\sigma$ significance.**

 **The Central Question:** How can the universe be fundamentally closed ($k=+1$) while appearing observationally flat ($|\Omega_k| \ll 1$)?

 ### 5.2 The Axiom of Embedded Observation

 **Axiom (Embedded Observer Constraint):**
-*An observer embedded within the 4D spacetime manifold $\mathcal{M}^4$ measures geometric properties under the implicit assumption of a homogeneous, isotropic 3D spatial section at fixed cosmic time, without direct access to the 5D probability structure.*
+*An observer embedded within the 4D spacetime manifold $\mathcal{M}^4$ measures geometric properties under the implicit assumption of a homogeneous, isotropic 3D spatial section at fixed cosmic time, without direct access to the 5D Probability structure.*

 **Consequence:** The observer cannot directly measure:
 - The 5D normalization constraint